eyepatchSamurAI/whimy/README.md

 ## Contributing

 Any contributions are welcome!
-You can either make an issue or you can create a pull request yourself.
+You can either create an issue or you can create a pull request yourself.